yueyue4737/MA-COVID-19-Tracker/README.md

 ## The next sprint - new version at branch v1.0.0

 ### How to improve and support the backend by building a secure and efficiency node.js and Django server

+1. I assume that we are using a legacy version of node server by expree-generator, so I choose it as my starting point.

 ### How to refractor the code for by React-Saga in a large scale system?